 Instructions to the editor: please make the following changes to the paragraphs from P169L31 to P169L65 in the subclause 11.55.1.1 Overview in D1.0 as shown below:

 The example starts with a sensing session setup procedure performed between the AP and STA A that establishes a sensing session identified by the AID of STA A (AID 1).
 A first sensing measurement setup procedure is then performed, which defines operational parameters that are assigned a Measurement Setup ID equal to 1.
 The concept of Measurement Setup ID is defined in 11.55.1.4 (Sensing measurement setup).
 After the sensing measurement setup, sensing measurement instances are performed based on the defined operational parameters (Measurement Setup ID equal to 1).
-Each measurement instance is assigned a Measurement Instance ID (see 11.55.1.5 (Sensing measurement instance)).
+Each sensing measurement instance is assigned a Measurement Instance ID (see 11.55.1.5 (Sensing measurement instance)) (#1073).
 After some time, a second sensing measurement setup procedure is performed between the AP and STA A that defines a second set of operational parameters that is assigned a Measurement Setup ID of 2.
 After the second sensing measurement setup, any subsequent sensing measurement instances may be performed based on either the first (Measurement Setup ID equal to 1) or second (Measurement Setup ID equal to 2) set of operational parameters.
 A sensing measurement setup may be terminated by performing a sensing measurement setup termination procedure; for example, Measurement Setup ID equal to 1 is terminated for the sensing session between the AP and STA A.

 Also in Figure 11-74a (Example of a WLAN sensing procedure), while the AP and STA A still have the first sensing session active, a new sensing session setup procedure is performed between the AP and STA B that establishes a sensing session identified by the USID of STA B (USID 2).
 In this case, a first sensing measurement setup procedure between the AP and STA B defines a set of operational parameters that is identical to the one corresponding to Measurement Setup ID equal to 2 established between the AP and STA A and, therefore, is also assigned a Measurement Setup ID equal to 2.
 Subsequent measurement instances associated with Measurement Setup ID equal to 2 may thus be associated with STA A, STA B, or both STA A and STA B. Each measurement instance may have one-to-many (including one-to-one) announcement and/or triggering, and may have either one-to-many or many-to-one (including one-to-one) sounding.
-After a sensing measurement setup is terminated, the Measurement Setup ID becomes available for reuse when a new sensing measurement setup is performed, potentially with a different set of operational parameters.
+After a sensing measurement setup is terminated for all the corresponding STAs participating in the sensing measurement setup, the Measurement Setup ID becomes available for reuse when a new sensing measurement setup is performed, potentially with a different set of operational parameters (#1809, #1858).

+SP

+Do you support resolutions to the following CIDs and incorporate the text changes into the latest TGbf draft: 1909, 2147, 1070, 1344, 2148, 2062, 1072, 1073, 1809 and 1858 in 11-23/0438r2 ?

+Y/N/A